dogtools/dog/DOGFILE_SPEC.md

   run: echo "I am $remoteUser when I ssh into remote-host-example.com"
 ```

-### Non standard keys
+### Non standard directives

-Optional keys that are not part of the Dogfile Format.
-Tools using Dogfiles and having special requirements can use their own keys that will be ignored by the tools that only follow the standard.
+Optional directives that are not part of the Dogfile Format.
+Tools using Dogfiles and having special requirements can use their own directives that will be ignored by the tools that only follow the standard.

 Any parameter starting by `x_` will simply be ignored.